indiGO Auto Group

 If re-introduced, the Thing may be offered in single-motor RWD and dual-motor e-AWD variants, according to sources cited in the media.

 Interested in the latest EVs in Volkswagen?
-Explore the VW Marin EV inventory below.
+Explore the Volkswagen Marin EV inventory below.

 Total